<< Yesterday | This Day in Baseball History |

 1971 | At RFK Stadium, 45,000 fans watch the last Opening Day game the Senators will play in the District of Columbia.
 Dick Bosman goes the distance, blanking the A's on six hits in Washington's 8-0 victory over Oakland. |

-1972 | The player strike, which started on April 1, cancels the season opener between the Astros and Reds.
-The work stoppage postpones Opening Day for the first time in major league history, with a total of 86 games not played until both sides agree on an increase in pension fund payments, with the owners also adding salary arbitration to the Collective Bargaining Agreement. |
+1972 | The player strike, which started on April 1st, causes the cancellation of the season opener between the Astros and Reds.
+The work stoppage postpones Opening Day for the first time in major league history, with 86 games not played until both sides agree on increasing pension fund payments and the owners adding salary arbitration to the Collective Bargaining Agreement. |

-1976 | In a deal negotiated in the groundskeeper's office under the third base stands at Fort Lauderdale Stadium, 31 year-old right-hander Tom Seaver agrees to a three-year contract with the Mets.
+1976 | In a deal negotiated in the groundskeeper's office under the third base stands at Fort Lauderdale Stadium, 31-year-old right-hander Tom Seaver agrees to a three-year contract with the Mets.
 The pact makes 'Tom Terrific,' who posted a 25-9 record last season while leading the league in strikeouts with 243, the first hurler in baseball history to earn $200,000 annually. |

 1983 |